Vijay Singh Pathik: Smt. Janki Devi "Pathik"

+In popular culture

+In contemporary regional literature, such as the works of Bhanwarlal Swarnkar, her support is often noted alongside Pathik’s introduction of Satyagraha and the Vande Mataram mantra to the suffering peasantry of the Mewar region.

 Writer and poet

 Being Indian Revolutionary and Satyagrahi, he was also a very well known Hindi poet, writer and journalist.
 He was the editor of Rajasthan Kesari and Naveen Rajasthan.
 He also started his own independent Hindi weekly, the Rajasthan Sandesh and the Nav Sandesh from Ajmer.

 He expressed his views through Tarun Rajasthan, Hindi weekly too.
 He popularly had known as Rashtriya Pathik.